z3l4w5/tintin-space/content/docs/part1/chapter6/3/_index.md

 Hugo does not care about the filename extension.
 We can pass index.css through the SCSS transpiler if we need to.
 SCSS is beyond the scope of this book.
 It is not essential to Hugo, and we will not go into it in depth.
 We only need CSS for styling content, which is the output of SCSS compilation.
 For readers who do not want to use the extended version of Hugo, we will revert this change, although you are free to con- tinue using SCSS for your websites.

-We can use the PostCSS processor for CSS via resources.PostCSS(requires install- ing postcss-cli) without any configuration changes.
+We can use the PostCSS processor for CSS via resources.PostCSS(requires installing postcss-cli) without any configuration changes.
 We can also process JavaScript files through  the  Babel  transcompiler  (requires  installing  @babel/cli  and  @babel/core) for getting access to future JavaScript features via the pipe babel for older versions of web browsers.
 A much better approach is to use Hugo’s built-in JavaScript bundler, js.Build (we’ll discuss js.Build in chapter 10).

 {{< hint info >}}
 **NOTE** Hugo has a special integration with the JavaScript ecosystem.
 Chapter  10 is dedicated entirely to using JavaScript within Hugo-based websites.
 {{< /hint >}}

-When using a CSS/JS processor with Hugo Pipes, we can run the JavaScript or CSS files through the Hugo template parser with full access to the entire system of vari- ables, functions, and partials, and make their contents data-driven just like the HTML.
+When using a CSS/JS processor with Hugo Pipes, we can run the JavaScript or CSS files through the Hugo template parser with full access to the entire system of variables, functions, and partials, and make their contents data-driven just like the HTML.
 The theme color for the Acme Corporation website currently is blue.
 If we move this   to the template system, we can control this from the Acme configuration file.
 We already defined this color in config.yaml as color in the parameters.
-We can access the parameter via {{site.Param "color"}}.
+We can access the parameter via \{\{site.Param "color"}}.
 Remember from chapter 5 that site is the global variable provided by Hugo for the site variables.
 It is available in all partials as well as templates.
 Using site instead of $.Site provides maximum flexibility when using this template across partials.

 While the color value is present in the configuration, we do not use it inside index.css and background.svg, which currently use the hardcoded value, "#4f46e5".
 We need these values to be dynamic so that we can change them in one place in the configuration.
 To do this, we need to convert these files to a template.
-Then we can run Hugo’s template rendering through this and generate the actual files for the web- site at compile time.
+Then we can run Hugo’s template rendering through this and generate the actual files for the website at compile time.
 Hugo provides a function called resources.ExecuteAsTemplate to process any resource file as a Hugo template.
 To do this, we will start with logo.svg and background.svg.

 Let’s create a copy of these files and add a .tpl extension to them.
 While not required, it is a good idea to rename the template files and add the .tpl extension to help in identification.
 Next  we  need  to  replace  all  occurrences  of  "#4f46e5" with
 {{site.Params.color | default "#4f46e5"}} in  these  files  (https://github.com/hugoinaction/hugoinaction/tree/chapter-06-resources/04).
 Note that we will not be removing the older background.svg and logo.svg until chapter 8, where we completely move out of the Eclectic theme.
-Listing 6.26 provides the code to change to the back- ground.svg template so we can use the supplied theme color.
+Listing 6.26 provides the code to change to the background.svg template so we can use the supplied theme color.
 Then listing 6.27 changes the logo.svg template.

 {{< details title="Listing 6.26   Changing background.svg (assets/image/background.svg.tpl)" open=true >}}
 ```html